Spinal stenosis risk factors

 Spinal stenosis risk factors are better understood once you know the definition of the condition.
 “Stenosis” is a medical term, derived from ancient Greek, meaning “narrowing.”
 It can be used to refer to any tubular structure within the body, including a blood vessel or a bronchial tube, which is vulnerable to losing its shape or becoming blocked.
 Spinal stenosis refers to a narrowing of the spinal canal, the passageway for the spinal cord, and the foramina, which are holes along the spine through which the nerve roots pass.

 Causes and symptoms

-- Age – people 50 or older are more likely to develop stenosis of the spine
+- Age — people aged 50 or older are more likely to develop stenosis of the spine

 - Genetics — inherited traits can make certain people more vulnerable to stenosis

 - Smoking — ingredients in cigarettes can constrict blood vessels and other passageways in the body

 - Injury history — a spinal injury experienced early in life can affect spinal stability later on

 - Obesity — excess body weight places more stress on the spine, which can lead to instability

-Symptoms associated with spinal stenosis normally can be managed conservatively, using pain medication, physical therapy or other non-operative methods.
-However, when chronic pain or discomfort persists after weeks or months of conservative treatment, a physician might recommend surgery as an option.
-Rather than settle on highly invasive traditional back surgery, tens of thousands of patients have found relief from spinal stenosis at Laser Spine Institute.
-Contact us today to learn about our minimally invasive, outpatient procedures that are performed using advanced techniques.
+Symptoms associated with spinal stenosis normally can be managed conservatively, using pain medication, physical therapy and other non-operative methods.
+However, when chronic pain or other discomfort persists after weeks or months of conservative treatment, a physician might recommend surgery as an option.
+Rather than settle on highly invasive traditional open back surgery, tens of thousands of patients have found relief at Laser Spine Institute from spinal stenosis and other degenerative spine conditions.
+Contact us today to learn about our minimally invasive, outpatient procedures and whether you are a candidate.